Comparing: “traditional publisher”, “self-publishing services”, “hybrid publisher”, “vanity publisher” & “indie publisher”

 - Writers, be careful of vanity publishers.

-- If you are prepared to pay to have your book produced, a self-publishing services provider or a hybrid publisher will self-publish your book for you, although usually you’ll have to do the marketing and distribution yourselves.
-Carefully read the terms and conditions and make sure you are assured of getting value for money.
-Seek a quote from more than one source.
+- Self-publishing services, or hybrid publishers: If you are willing and able to pay to have your book produced, a self-publishing services provider, or a hybrid publisher (including some indie publishers), can produce your book and publish your book for you.
+With these models, you may have to do the marketing and distribution yourselves.
+Seek a quote from two or more sources.

 Proofread by Hannah Auld, On Time Typing, Editing and Proofreading